Ready to be a medic? Do we hear you say ‘not in India’? Are you yet to figure out how to study medicine abroad? Wish to study MBBS in UK?

 - The results of the admission test are automatically sent through your UCAS application.

-- Followed by test and online application, if you are eligible, you will receive an invitation for the interview.
+- Followed by a test and online application, if you are eligible, you will receive an invitation for an interview.

 Interviews may be conducted through Skype or you may have to visit the University and take an interview in person.